-Under the Colorado Open Records Act (CORA), citizens have the right to ask to inspect public documents retained by local and state government agencies.
+The Colorado Open Records Act ("CORA") allows citizens have the right to ask to inspect public documents retained by local and state government agencies.

-- Unless specifically outlined in Colorado statute, all Division of Real Estate (Division) and Department of Regulatory Agencies (DORA) documents are open to the public and can be requested at any time.
+- Unless specifically outlined in Colorado statute, all Division of Real Estate (the "Division") and Department of Regulatory Agencies ("DORA") documents are open to the public and can be requested at any time.

-- If any document falls under the outlined exemptions requiring disclosure, the specific statute requiring disclosure will be given to the requestor.
+- If any document falls under the exemptions outlined in the CORA statute, the specific statute requiring disclosure will be given to the requestor.

 - All requests must be received in writing by the Custodian of Records (Custodian).
 You can email your request to: DORA_DRE_RecordRequests@state.co.us.

-The Colorado Division of Real Estate will provide a Certification of Licensure based upon the information contained within our records.
-Information older than seven (7) years is not available and can not be provided.
+The Colorado Division of Real Estate will provide a Certification of Licensure based upon the information contained within Division records.
+Please note that Information older than seven (7) years is not available and can not be provided.

 The certified license history request application allows for the upload of verification documents that need to be completed for other states.
 You must request a license history to have these documents completed.

 Prior to responding to a CORA request, the Division Custodian or the DORA Custodian will provide you with an estimate of the costs associated with responding to the request.
-Unless the fees are waived, the information will not be copied, retrieved, redacted or manipulated until payment is received.
+Until fees are paid, the requested information will not be copied, retrieved, redacted, or manipulated.

 Hourly Cost for Retrieval and Research

-- First hour of CORA request research and retrieval is free.
+- The first hour of CORA request research and retrieval is free.

-- This fee will also apply to the time DORA personnel must spend in attendance while a third party is reviewing documents.
+- This fee also applies to the time DORA personnel must spend supervising a third party document review.